JudeWillmer/Microsoft-Intune-Administration-Lab/02 - Device Configuration and Compliance/README.md

 ## Outcome

-The **Windows 10-11 - User Experience Configuration** profile was successfully received and applied by **CLIENT01**.

-The endpoint successfully synchronised with Microsoft Intune, the managed Microsoft Edge favourites became visible on the device, and Intune reported **Succeeded: 1** with **0 errors** and **0 conflicts**.

-This confirmed the complete configuration process from **central policy creation and device assignment in Intune** through to **successful deployment and application on CLIENT01**.
+The **Windows 10-11 - User Experience Configuration** profile was successfully deployed and applied to **CLIENT01**, with the managed Microsoft Edge favourites appearing on the endpoint and Intune reporting **Succeeded: 1** with **0 errors** and **0 conflicts**.
+This confirmed the complete configuration workflow from **central policy creation and assignment** through to successful deployment and application on the managed Windows device.

 ---